Heat (2006 film)

 Heat (Жара, stylized as "ЖАRА") is a 2006 Russian teen romantic comedy loosely based on the Walking the Streets of Moscow, directed by Rezo Gigineishvili and produced by Fyodor Bondarchuk.
+The story centers on a group of friends and their misadventures in Moscow during a summer heat wave.
 Heat along with Wolfhound became one of the most expensive Russian films in 2006.
 Additionally, its budget was one third as compared to the advertising campaign.